38-year-old HDB maisonette in Bishan sold for a record $1.6 million

 ”Many buyers are willing to compromise on the remaining lease in exchange for more space,” said Lim.
 “Larger households, in particular, may find that older flats offer the size and layout options that newer ones cannot match.”

-For instance, buyers may not be able to secure a full loan if the remaining lease of the flat does not cover them for 95 years.
+For instance, buyers may not be able to secure a full loan if the remaining lease of the flat does not cover them for 95 years, said Lim

-With the Ministry of National Development announcing that there are no plans to continue its selective en bloc redevelopment scheme (Sers), Lim said that owners of older HDB flats that are depreciating in value cannot anticipate a “windfall” from the scheme.
+With the Ministry of National Development announcing that there are no plans to continue its selective en bloc redevelopment scheme (Sers), he added that owners of older HDB flats that are depreciating in value cannot anticipate a “windfall” from the scheme.

-Buyers should also expect higher costs to maintain older flats as they may show more wear and tear due to their age, according to Lim.
+Buyers should also expect higher costs to maintain older flats as they may show more wear and tear due to their age, said Mak.

-“Design considerations also influence choices.
-Older flats often feature outdated layouts, such as narrower corridors, and building amenities like slower lifts or ageing communal facilities, which may cause daily inconveniences for residents,” he added.
+He added that common issues include water leakages, faults in electrical systems and cement falling from the ceiling or the walls due to the rusting or corrosion in reinforcement steel bars inside the concrete building — which all require professional inspection and repair.

 [[nid:723741]]